greenelab/czi-rfa/proposal.md

 > Generating curated benchmark datasets from existing data for evaluating computational methods and designing future analysis competitions

-**Aim 3: Evaluate the extent to which models that create reduced representations enable latent space arithmetic in the HCA.**

-> Generating curated benchmark datasets from new data for evaluating computational methods and designing future analysis competitions
-> Supporting analytical methods and machine learning approaches for solving the inference of state transitions and developmental trajectories

 ### Prior Contributions / Preliminary Results

 , including Restricted Boltzmann Machines (RBMs) [@url:http://dl.acm.org/citation.cfm?id=104290], Variational Autoencoders (VAEs) [@arxiv:1312.6114], and Generative Adversarial Networks (GANs) [@arxiv:1406.2661],